Q. What is Sustainability?

 Q. Can I still sign up if I want to go abroad during one of the semesters?

-We prefer participants to do the full year.
+We prefer participants to do both fall and spring semesters.

 Q. How do students get to and from campus?

 The program will provide a daily shuttle to and from campus.
 Details of this shuttle will be determined by the course schedules of students participating in the program, as well as the course schedule of the elective courses offered at the farm site.

 Q. Can I have my own car at the Sustainability Site?

 Students can have their own car at the site, though there is limited parking.
 For sustainability purposes, we encourage car-pooling and the use of the Sustainability Program shuttle to get to and from campus.